jamievullo/TravelSaver/README.md

 ```
 rails s
 ```
-* to start the server on localhost:3001
+* this will start the server on localhost:3001

 * Signup for app by creating a Username.
 * Plan your next trip